 Recently, the Master of Arts in Education-Educational Administration Program has been granted a Level II Five-Year Re-Accreditation Status by the Association of Christian Schools, Colleges and Universities, Accrediting Council Incorporated (ACSCU-ACI).

-With these successes, the Graduate School Education is part of CMCs Celebrating Milestones Collectively.
+With these successes of the Graduate School Education is part of CMCs Celebrating Milestones Collectively.
 Indeed, Central Mindanao Colleges is truly ALIVE at 75! #CelebratingMilestonesCollectively #CMCAliveat75